narekp/rd-undo-redo-test/README.md

 ## Fallback
 - If gitpod is flaky, **ssh** with gateway will be used. (will be documented in notes if applicable..)

-## Time estimate
+## Time estimate and Delivery
-- planned effort:
+- planned effort: ~16 hours
+- planned delivery: Tuesday, Oct 14

 ## Bug Priority Definitions and Issue Labels
     - Created a label for the UI / UX tickets - "ui / ux".